vindarel/lisp-journey/content/pythonVSlisp.md

 We can still use and benefit from Docker if needed, of course !

-*Deployment process in Python*: install python and pip, install pip dependencies and their system requirements and be prepared for errors (or try non-standard tools, like Platter), install npm or yarn, install npm dependencies, build the static files (or find a better, non-standard way to ship static files), configure a server for static files (whitenoise, nginx), run a WSGI web server (gunicorn),…
+*Deployment process in Python*: install Python and pip, install pip dependencies and their system requirements and be prepared for errors (or try non-standard tools, like Platter), configure a server for static files (whitenoise, nginx), run a WSGI web server (gunicorn),…

 *Deployment in CL*: build your binary, send it to the server, run it.
+Configure nginx eventually.

 # Performance